tim0git/terraform-aws-gameday-template/README.md

 ### How about we don't use the internet? 🚫

 Now we are going to be using aws managed services.
-Its just a fact of life, something is going to have be kept in secrets or parameter store and you dont want to send all of your valuable logs ect out over the public internet so its time to create some private connections between these services and your VPC.
+It's just a fact of life, something is going to have be kept in secrets or parameter store and you dont want to send all of your valuable logs ect out over the public internet so its time to create some private connections between these services and your VPC.

-In the terminal run `make vpc endpoints`
+In the terminal run `make vpc_endpoints`

 >This will create vpc endpoints for a ton of services.
 You can check them out in the console.
 I have attached a policy where needed and set a condition to deny any traffic not originating for your VPC.